 This coverage is not to opine on whether or not the content of the letter is good or bad for cryptocurrency.
 Rather, we simply want to make you aware of its existence.
-In a healthy and/or functioning democracy, there should always be multiple views and answers for most questions.
+In a healthy democracy, there should always be multiple views and answers for most questions.
 The more important the question, the more rigor and competing views there should be.

 Functioning democracies are not the stuff of Acting Comptroller, or committees on “Banking, Housing, and Urban Affairs.”
 They are the stuff of you and I, your neighbor, and their neighbor.
 We encourage you to read the letter, then write your senator and tell them how you feel.
 Send a copy to the Executive Office of the President of the United States as well.
 Or here is a thought for those on the 160 character writing system: put your tweet on paper and mail it!